Post updated: September 7, 2018

 The owner of VCB, Ann Smarty, performed an interesting case study where she submitted a post from a small, neglected site she owned to VCB for sharing.

 The traffic on the site saw a substantial jump, mainly in this case due to StumbleUpon which is often useful for getting posts to go viral.
-(They do reportedly have a high bounce rate however.)
+(Update: StumbleUpon has now ceased to be!)

-“I say, this little case study is perfect illustration of how Viral Content Buzz should work: It just seeds a couple of initial votes and lets your content quality do the rest for you!
-The better content, the more odds you have to get more shares and likes!”
+“I say, this little case study is a perfect illustration of how Viral Content Bee should work: It just seeds a couple of initial votes and lets your content quality do the rest for you!
+The better the content, the more odds you have to get more shares and likes!”
 (Ann Smarty)

 As Ann points out, you can’t expect your post to go viral without having good content.
 So long as people like what they see they’ll be willing to share and reshare, so get to work creating awesome content!